transmitterdan/AISconverter/README.md

 ```

 This program reads a plain text file containing key/value pairs and converts each line into a valid
 AIS NMEA-0183 message.
-This is usefule if you have voyage related data in plain text format and wish
+This is useful if you have voyage related data in plain text format and wish
 to see that data displayed in a navigation program such as OpenCPN or any other program that can
 display AIS ship data.
 There are 4 types of AIS message this program understands.
 Each type of message
 is encoded into the NMEA-0183 format and sent to a destination IP address as specified in the command